Pauley Perrette: Career

 Perrette has worked in television and film, mostly doing commercials, voice-overs, music videos and short films.
 She worked as a bartender in New York City.
 While working odd jobs in New York, she was introduced by a friend to an advertising agency director.
 This prompted her move to Los Angeles, where she had a variety of bit parts and made several guest appearances.
 She appeared as a waitress at Cafe Nervosa in the sitcom Frasier during season four (in the episode "Three Dates and a Break Up"), and she guest-starred in season one of 24.
 She has made appearances in several films, including The Ring and Almost Famous.

 In 2001, as a recurring character introduced in season two of Special Unit 2, she played Alice Cramer, the Unit's public relations person.
 She landed her most prominent role, that of Abby Sciuto, an eccentric forensic scientist, in NCIS, a television series based on the Naval Criminal Investigative Service.
-Perrette's initial appearances as the character were in two episodes of JAG aired in spring 2003; these served as a backdoor pilot and introduced the characters.
-She has since appeared as Abby in two 2009 episodes of NCIS: Los Angeles, as well as in two episodes of NCIS: New Orleans in 2014 and 2016.
+Perrette's initial appearance as the character was in two episodes of JAG aired in spring 2003, which served as a "backdoor pilot" for NCIS.
+She appeared as Abby in two 2009 episodes of NCIS: Los Angeles and in two episodes of NCIS: New Orleans in 2014 and 2016.

 The character Abby Sciuto was created by Donald P. Bellisario, who "wanted to create ... a character who was seemingly an 'alternafreak', while portraying her as perhaps the smartest, most capable person on television.
 Not a junkie, killer, loser, or television stereotype."
 Perrette added some of her own "contributions" to the character, and also conferred with friend Clint Catalyst, the "author of Cottonmouth Kisses [who is] often brought in as a guest on TV shows when they are doing pieces on goth or alternative culture."
 Perrette explained that "Clint and I and our 3,000 closest friends all play together ...
 We've never sat around and labeled each other.
 Sure, there are nights when a certain event leans more towards one style than the other, but it's not like some turf war with gang colors."
 Like her character, Perrette has often been asked if she is goth or punk, to which her response is "Who cares?"
 Consequently, she told her employers that her character is not the type to seek out a label; Abby "wouldn't call herself anything but Abby ...
 What she represents is a smart, capable chick that cannot be reduced to a stereotype."
 On October 4, 2017, TV Guide reported that Perrette would be leaving the series at the end of the 15th season; she made her final appearance in the episode "Two Steps Back".